Growing leafy greens from seed is easy.

 1 T. butter

 4-5 dried chili peppers (or 1/4 t chili pepper flakes)

 1-2 T. apple cider vinegar, plus more to taste

 Warm a large saute pan or wok over medium heat.
-Add oil and butter.
-Stir until melted.
+Add oil and butter and stir until melted.

 Add slivered onions and saute gently over medium-low heat until nearly clear, about 8 minutes.
-Add garlic slivers, toss a few times.
-Add dried chili peppers.
+Then, add the garlic slivers and dried chili peppers.
+And, toss everything a few times.
 Cook until garlic loses its sharp odor and onions become completely limp.

 Begin adding the greens to the pan in batches, starting with the root-end stems first.
-These take the longest to soften.
-Toss several times.
+These take the longest to soften, so toss several times.
 Then add more greens by the fistful, tossing well before adding more.
 If you add everything at once, it can be hard to get all of the leaves evenly wilted.